-Although subject to change, exploratory work started in winter 2017 and will last until 2020 and has been planned in order to avoid closing the house for large periods of time, and also to give visitors a chance to see the project for themselves as it progresses, experience the house as it may have been the last time work of this magnitude was carried out in the 1930s as well as see rooms stripped bare and items from the collection not normally on display.
+Although subject to change, exploratory work began during winter 2017 will last until 2020.
+It has been planned in order to avoid closing the house for large periods of time.
+It is also to provide visitors to the house with an opportunity to see the project as it progresses; to experience the house as it may have been the last time work of this magnitude was carried out during the 1930s and to see some rooms stripped bare and used for the storage of items not usually on display.

-During this period it is planned that the house will only close completely during our winter break, from November 2018 to 15 February 2019.
+During this period it is planned that the house will only close completely during our winter break from 3 November 2019 until 29 February 2020.

 However, some rooms may need to be closed periodically in the upcoming months and some of the collection will have to be moved and stored in order to facilitate lifting floorboards and replacing systems.
 Our aim is to keep the disruption to a minimum and also to share this once in a lifetime experience with our visitors.
 Join us and see the house in a whole new way.